marlonmisra/advanced-lane-finding/README.md

 **Approach**

 Binary threshold images only have 2 types of pixels - pixels which make up what you care about and pixels which don't.
 To create a thresholded binary image that highlights the lanes, I did 2 things.
-First, I tried to detect lane pixels by using various edge detection techniques.
-Second, I detected lane pixels by convering to different color spaces.
+First, I detected lane pixels by using various edge detection techniques.
+Second, I detected lane pixels by looking at different color spaces.
 Below is an image that shows all the transformations I looked at for exploratory analysis.
-I'll later explain how I used a combination of these thresholded binary images to create an image which included all the lane pixels but excluded everything else.
+I'll later explain how I used a combination of these thresholded binary images to create a final thresholded binary image that does a good job of including lane pixels and excluding other pixels.

 ![alt text][image2]

 **Edge detection**

 I made use of 3 different edge detection techniques - the absolute Sobel threshold, the magnitude Sobel threshold, and the directional Sobel threshold.
 For the absolute Sobel threshold, you can either use a kernel to detect changes in the X direction or Y direction.
 I found that the X direction works best because lane lines are most visible as you look at the image from left to right.
-The way the absolute Sobel X operator works is that it defines a small NxN matrix which is moved across the whole image.
-The NxN matrix has values such that when you multiply them by the values of the image below you get a number which tells you about the gradient.
-For this to work the Sobel operator is defined as follows for a small kernel of 3.
+The absolute Sobel operator works by moving a NxN filter across the image and computing the dot product between the filter and values of the image.
+Depending on the values of the filter, the dot product represents the gradient at that point in the image.
+For example, the Sobel X  and Sobel Y operators are defined as follows for a filter size of 3.

 ![alt text][image3]

 I also used a magnitude Sobel threshold which uses a combination of the absole sobel threshold in the X and Y direction.
-I found this one to work well, but not as well as the simple Sobel X operator.
-Lastly, I used the directional Sobel threshold, where I calculated the arctan of (Sobel X/Sobel Y) to constrain the search for gradients in a specific direction.
-I found this technique to be unnecessarily complex compared to the simple Sobel X operator.
+I found this one to work well, but not as well as the standard Sobel X operator.
+Lastly, I also used the directional Sobel threshold, where I calculated the arctan of (Sobel X/Sobel Y) to constrain the search for gradients in a specific direction.
+This technique showed some promise, but I was unable to find parameters (kernel and threshold) that worked really well for this problem.

 ```python
 def abs_sobel_thresh(image, orient = 'x', sobel_kernel=3, thresh = (0.7,5)):